 In ACI 306: Guide to Cold Weather Concreting, cold weather concreting is defined as “a period when for more than three successive days the average daily air temperature drops below 40°F (5°C) and stays below 50°F (10°C) for more than one-half of any 24 hour period.”

-In addition to slowing down the curing process, cold weather also causes the water in concrete to freeze and expand, cracking and weakening the concrete.
-In some cases, the concrete may even be rendered useless.
+Along with slowing down the curing process, cold weather also causes the water in concrete to freeze and expand.
+This causes cracking and weakening of the concrete, rendering it useless in some cases.
 However, it can still be successfully poured and placed in winter as long as the right precautions are taken to heat it properly.

 Here are a few tips on how to control the temperature of your concrete in cold weather:

-• Use insulation: Layering helps maintain the heat that is generated from the concrete.
+- Use insulation: Layering helps maintain the heat generated from the concrete.
 Insulation methods like heating blankets or forms allow you to control temperature differentials between the core and the surface of your slab.

 For more tips on cold weather concreting, see our blog on 7 common mistakes to avoid in cold weather concreting!